laggardkernel/pipenv/README.md

 **Note**: `full-startup` is invalid if `auto-switch` is disabled.

-An option to explicitly enable completion suggestion of `pipenv` command.
+An option to explicitly `compdef` completion suggestion of `pipenv` command.
 This is ONLY designed for other zsh plugin manager which is not compatible with prezto module.

 ```shell
 # invalid for prezto